lancopku/Prime/README.md

 MUSE features:
 - Parallel learn multi-scale sequence representations
 - First successfully combine convolution and self-attention in one module for sequence tasks by the proposed shared projection
-- SOTA on three main translation datasets, including WMT14, En-Fr,En-De and IWSLT14 De-En
+- SOTA on three main translation datasets, including WMT14En-Fr, WMT14 En-De and IWSLT14 De-En
 - Potential for acceleration